Spring Walking School Buses will Start Operating on August 17th!

 For those of you that are new to St Thomas, the walking school buses are like traditional school buses in that they run along a designated route at a set time… however at STA, we walk together instead of riding a real bus – thus walking school buses!
 All routes have at least one adult driver to lead the children to school and make sure they arrive safely.

 - GREEN ROUTE: Begins at 43rd/Illinois at 7:25am and travels north on Illinois St to school.
 Will operate 5 days a week.

 - PURPLE ROUTE: begins at 44th/Pennsylvania at 7:25am – travels north on Penn, west on Meridian Place, north on Meridian and then west on 46th St. Operates Mondays, Thursdays and Fridays.

-- ORANGE ROUTE: begins at 49th/Pennsylvania at 7:30am, traveling west on 49th and then south on Illinois St. Operates Wednesday, Thursday, and Friday!
+- ORANGE ROUTE: begins at 54th/Illinois at 7:30am, traveling south on Illinois St. Operates Wednesday, Thursday, and Friday!

 If you are interested in participating, simply find the route that is most convenient to you and meet your friends either at the start of the route or anywhere along the way.
 No need to make reservations – just come when you can!

 If you or someone you know is interested in walking students to school on a designated day each week or if you would like to start up a new line along a different route, please contact Jennifer Pyrz at email@example.com or 317.224.9529.